 Availability and restrictions: Not available in Iowa or the U.S. territories

-FreedomPlus is part of the Freedom Financial Network family of companies and offers fairly large personal loans.
-With a FreedomPlus personal loan, you might be able to secure up to $50,000 in funding.
-This is great news if you have a large expense such as a new roof or wedding.
+Achieve Personal Loans offers fairly large personal loans.
+With an Achieve personal loan, you might be able to secure up to $50,000 in funding.
+This is excellent news if you need to consolidate large amounts of credit card or other unsecured debt.

 Loan amount: $7,500-$50,000

-Availability and restrictions: Not available in Colorado, Connecticut, Hawaii, Kansas, New Hampshire, North Dakota, Oregon, Vermont, West Virginia, Wisconsin, or Wyoming
+Availability and restrictions: Not available in Colorado, Connecticut, Hawaii, Maine, Kansas, North Dakota, Vermont, West Virginia, or Wyoming.

 Upgrade offers home improvement loans that can help you cover the cost of a kitchen remodel, roof replacement, new HVAC system, or any other expense that will improve your home or increase its value.
 Upgrade loans go up to $50,000 so you can receive the funding you need to pay for just about any home improvement project you have on your honey-do list.